-New clips of Christine Billis on TV with husband she killed in car crash shown on American Monster
+Christine Billis killed her husband in staged car crash then confessed to man she met on OK Cupid

-New footage of killer Christine Billis on TV alongside the husband she left dead in a staged car crash are shown for the first time tonight on Investigation Discovery’s American Monster.
+This episode of Investigation Discovery’s American Monster features footage of killer Christine Billis on TV alongside the husband she left dead in a staged car crash.

 Billis intentionally drove the couple’s car into a tree but while she was belted up and suffered only minor injuries, her husband Charles, 57, was unbelted and died at the scene.

-Tonight’s American Monster episode, titled The Last Broadcast, looks at how the tapes from a public-access TV show the couple were involved in show a “sinister tale” behind what happened.
+American Monster episode, titled The Last Broadcast, looks at how the tapes from a public-access TV show the couple were involved in show a “sinister tale” behind what happened.

 It was initially thought the crash in 2009 in Charleston, Vermont, was an accident and that Christine had blacked out the wheel.